marcusportmann/inception/README.md

         }
       }
       ```
-   5. Add the Spring application configuration file, *src/main/resources/application.yml*, to
+   5. Add the Spring application configuration file, *src/main/resources/application.yml*,
-      the project changing the *spring.application.name* value.
+      changing the *spring.application.name* value to the name of the application.
       ```
       server:
         port: 8080